exanup/anupdhakal.me/content/pages/about.md

 ---
-title: 'About me'
+title: "About me"
-template: 'page'
+template: "page"
-socialImage: '/media/anupdhakal-sideway.jpg'
+socialImage: "/media/anupdhakal-sideway.jpg"
+description: "\
-description: "Software engineer highly proficient with JavaScript • Bachelor's degree in Computer Engineering, Tribhuvan University • 4+ years of professional experience in software services"
+  Senior software engineer highly proficient with JavaScript \
+  • Bachelor's degree in Computer Engineering, Tribhuvan University \
+  • 4+ years of professional experience in software services \
+  • Been speaking the language of computer since the age of 14 \
+  "
 ---

-Software engineer highly proficient with JavaScript.
+Senior software engineer highly proficient with JavaScript.
 Bachelor's degree in Computer Engineering, Tribhuvan University.
 4+ years of professional experience in software services.
+Been speaking the language of computer since the age of 14.

-My proficiency lies not just with high-level frameworks and libraries but also in core vanilla programming and problem-solving.
+My proficiency lies not just with high-level frameworks and libraries but also in core programming and problem-solving.
 So, you can have peace of mind while I am working on turning your ideas into reality.

 ![Picture of Anup looking sideways](/media/anupdhakal-sideway.jpg)

-#### Why you should choose me:
+#### Why you should choose me

+- I am a highly experienced engineer with a vast array of skills under my belt.
 - I have a nice blend of soft skills and hard skills.
 - I can talk the talk, but more importantly, I can walk the walk.
 - I take deadlines seriously.
 I communicate any red flags ASAP.